 COLUMBIA, S.C. – It was announced Friday that Dr. Wendy Griffin would be stepping down as Academic Dean of Cherry Hill Seminary as of Feb.
 1, 2018.
 She wrote, “I have had the privilege and pleasure of serving as Academic Dean of Cherry Hill Seminary and working with a group of extraordinarily committed and caring individuals.
 During that time, we have shaped the program academically to be ready for accreditation, and I’m proud of the work we’ve accomplished together.”
 Dr. Griffin took the position in 2010 with the commitment of five years.
 That ran over to seven years.
 She wrote, “I am now 76 years old and there are a few things in my life I want to attend to while I still have time, a 3rd novel to finish, climate change workshops to present, and traveling to do.”

-[We are in the home stretch of our campaign.
-Now at 58% with four days to go!
+[We are still in the middle of our fall funding campaign.
+Now at 24%!
 Consider donating to The Wild Hunt.
 You make it possible for us to continue to provide a platform for our communities’ important news.
 What better way to celebrate this October season!
 Donate to a news organization that supports your spiritual community.
 Donate to The Wild Hunt today.]